 Say: The title of this book is A Tale of Two Little Engines: Together they could!
 This story was retold by Marc Buchanan.
 That means he heard the story and then wrote it in his own words.
 It was illustrated by Dale Beisel.
+The word tale in the title of this book means story.
+What's another kind of tail?
+Right, many animals have tails.

-Say: What do you see on the cover of the book? (engine, cars, caboose, train tracks, toys) Is this train going up the hill or down the hill?
+Say: What do you see on the cover of the book? (engine, cars, caboose, train tracks, toys) Is this train going up or down the hill?
 How can you tell?
 Where might it be going?

 Read A Tale of Two Little Engines: Together they could! pausing after page 11.
 Say: I wonder how this story ends.
 Let's partner share our ideas.
 Stand up, hand up, partner up.
-Sit criss-cross, knee to knee.
+Sit criss-cross, knee-to-knee.